topo-gps/ios-manual/en/search_address.rst

 Removing search results from the map
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To remove a search result from the map, tap the search result to open the :ref:`waypoint details screen <ss-waypoint-details>`.
+To remove a single search result from the map, tap the search result to open the :ref:`waypoint details screen <ss-waypoint-details>`.
 The tap 'Remove from map' in the top of the screen.
-To remove all search results at once (including all loaded other waypoints), tap :ref:`Menu <sec-menu>` > Waypoints > More > Remove all from map.
+To remove all search results from the map at once, tap :ref:`Menu <sec-menu>` > Search.
+Select the 'Address' tab and tap More (top right) > Remove all from map.

 Search result details
 ~~~~~~~~~~~~~~~~~~~~~